-Hello my name is Deborah and I am a proud mother of 3 human children and 4 furry ones (2 black cats, a beagle and a husky/Australian Shepard mix).
+Hello my name is Deborah and I am a proud mother of 3 human children and 4 furry ones (2 cats, a beagle and a husky/Australian Shepard mix).

 Methods: Positive Reinforcement and Reward Based. (rewarding for when the dog does well to encourage the desired behavior)